official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “inferential” and that the “aim” should be to present the case “in terms of [Iraqi] failure to comply with the international community’s demands since 1991”.

-68 Manuscript comment Manning, 29 August 2002, on Minute Manning to Prime Minister, 29 August 2002,
+[^68]: Manuscript comment Manning, 29 August 2002, on Minute Manning to Prime Minister, 29 August 2002,
-‘Iraq: Conversation with Condi Rice’.
-69 Telegram 1104 Washington to FCO, 29 August 2002, ‘Iraq: Visit by Stephen Wright, DUS, to Washington, 29 August’.
+[^69]: Telegram 1104 Washington to FCO, 29 August 2002, ‘Iraq: Visit by Stephen Wright, DUS, to

 128

-The Report of the Iraq Inquiry200.
-The discussions also covered the scale of the military operations being examined by the US and arrangements for inter‑agency co‑ordination in Washington.
+200. The discussions also covered the scale of the military operations being examined by the US and arrangements for inter‑agency co‑ordination in Washington.
 Mr Wright stressed the need for “close UK involvement in the work”.